pablomarin/GPT-Azure-Search-Engine/README.md

 * The customer team and the Microsoft team must have Contributor permissions to this resource group so they can set everything up 2 weeks prior to the workshop
 * A storage account must be set in place in the RG. <b>Disable firewalls and enable public network access from all networks</b>
 * Data/Documents must be uploaded to the blob storage account, at least two weeks prior to the workshop date
-* For IDE collaboration during workshop, Azure Machine Learning Workspace must be deployed in the RG
+* For IDE collaboration during workshop, Jupyper Lab will be used, for this, Azure Machine Learning Workspace must be deployed in the RG
    * Note: Please ensure you have enough core compute quota in your Azure Machine Learning workspace

 ---